navi-04/Issue-change-log/issue-change-log-cui/documentation/08-release-notes.md

 # Release Notes / Changelog

-This document contains the version history, release notes, and changelog for the Issue Change Log app.
+This document contains the version history, release notes, and changelog for the Advanced Work Item log app.

 ## Current Version